oreillyalan88/Parrot/README.md

 - .js and .css in their own directories
 - removed ending ?> when not necessary

-The application is to be used in conjunction with my own medium post reharding creating an EC2 AWS instance and running a php applicatin within the cloud.
+The application is to be used in conjunction with my own medium post regarding the creation of an EC2 AWS Linux Instance, along with a LAMP web server for the purpose teaching a beginner how to run a php applicatin within the cloud.

 The medium post can be found at https://medium.com/@oreillyalan88/lamp-linux-apache-mysql-php-web-server-on-an-amazon-ec2-linux-instance-e37eb023e996